shadi-hammad/Notus/README.md

 ![Main Activity](https://i.imgur.com/5M9yx0F.png)

 Upon opening the application, you will be welcomed a screen similar to the one pictured above.
 This screen displays the current weather conditions for a particular location.
-Notus will use location services to fetch your current location (note: Android's location feature must be turned on for this feature to work - Notus will ask the user to enable this feature if it detects that it is disabled).
+Notus will automatically use location services to fetch your current location (note: Android's location feature must be turned on for this feature to work - Notus will ask the user to enable this feature if it detects that it is disabled).
 The user can also manually select any city from the location selector screen; this screen can be accessed by tapping on the location selector button on the top-right.

 Tapping on the refresh button at the top of the screen will update the activity with the most recent weather data available from https://darksky.net/forecast/.